Masihtabaei/java-client-server-communication-over-udp/README.md

 - **src** contains the actual classes (extension of files: .java)

 ## Description
-These three classes are used for educational purposes.
-I used them to learn how the communication between client and server works over the UDP.
+This project was initiated for educational purposes.
+I used it to learn how the communication between client and server works over the UDP.
 The IDE that is used for working on this project is IntelliJ-Idea (Community Edition)